 In practice, the £500 heat meter funding is similar to cashback, so your overall loan repayment remains £2,500.

-You will require a heat pump meter if you want to apply for the Renewable Heat Initiative (RHI).
 However, if you do not claim heat meter funding, you do not have to share your heat pump and other renewable heating systems' performance data.

 You can also borrow up to £500 (including up to £200 cashback) for what is known as a secondary improvement.

 You must combine a secondary improvement with one of the energy-efficient improvements or renewables systems listed above, such as heat pump installation.

 Examples include cylinder thermostats, heating controls, or hot water jackets.
 Talk to our advisors for more information.